openstack/neutron/doc/source/stadium/sub_project_guidelines.rst

 Make sure you talk to a member of neutron-release to perform these tasks.

-Follow the process found `here <http://docs.openstack.org/developer/neutron/policies/bugs.html#plugin-and-driver-repositories>`_ for creating a bug for your request.

 To release a sub-project, follow the following steps:

 * For projects which have not moved to post-versioning, we need to push an